oasis-tcs/csaf/csaf_2.1/prose/edit/src/profiles.md

     If other participants during the coordination use different identifiers, they SHOULD be added to the report to provide a single place for such mapping.

-  - `$.vulnerabilities[*].notes` with at least one item using the `category` `summary`
+  - `$.vulnerabilities[*].notes` with at least one item using one of the following combinations:

-    > Other items may exist alongside the required one.
+    - the `category` `summary`:
       The `title` SHALL be `Vulnerability Summary` for English or an unspecified document language.
       For any other language, it SHOULD be the language specific translation of that term.
       This entry SHALL be used to describe the vulnerability that requires coordination with participating parties.
+    - the `category` `description`:
+      The `title` SHALL be `CVE Description` for English or an unspecified document language.
+      For any other language, it SHOULD be the language specific translation of that term.
+      This entry SHALL be used to describe the vulnerability that requires coordination with participating parties.

+    > Other items may exist alongside the required one.

   - `$.vulnerabilities[*].product_status`